Environments

 Environment tags

-Tip: Admins can define a business rule to auto-populate environment tags of the defect or manual run when a user selects an environment in the Detected in Environment field.
+Tip: Admins can define a business rule to auto-populate environment tags of a defect or manual run when a user selects an environment in the Detected in Environment field.
 For details, see Business rules.

 Back to top

-You create Environment entitles in the Release Management module.
-You can create an Environment entity for the current workspace, or for all workspaces in a shared space.
+You create environment entitles in the Release Management module.
+You can create an environment entity for the current workspace, or for all workspaces in a shared space.

-To define an environment:
+To create an environment:

-• Click + Environment to create an environment in your workspace.
+3. Click + Environment to create an environment in your workspace.

-• Expand the + dropdown and select Shared Environment to create an environment for all workspaces in the shared space.
+Expand the dropdown and select Shared Environment to create an environment for all workspaces in the shared space.

-3. In the Add dialog box, provide a name and description.
+4. In the Add dialog box, provide a name and description.

 Back to top